Decoherence rate expression due to air molecule scattering in spatial qubits: Wavelength-independent decoherence rate for Air molecule scattering

 The integration over the momentum magnitude remains, for which we consider $\rho(q)$ to be a Maxwell-Boltzmann distribution.
 The integration over momentum magnitude then gives:

-This is the decoherence rate, which is generally denoted as $\Gamma$, the superscript `air' denotes that it is the decoherence due to air molecule scattering and the subscript `ER' denotes that it is the exact results (i.e., without the wavelength approximations).
+This is the decoherence rate, which is generally denoted as $\Gamma$, the superscript `air' denotes that it is the decoherence due to air molecule scattering and the subscript `NWL' denotes that it does not use a wavelength approximation).
 The function $\text{D}(x)$ is the Dawson function, also called the Dawson integral~\cite{abramowitz1968handbook,mccabe1974continued,weideman1994computation}.
 The Dawson function in eq.~\eqref{eq:deco-exact} has two series expansions:

-The argument of the Dawson function is $2 \pi \Delta x/\lambda_\text{air}$ (using eq.~\eqref{eq:thermal-wl-air}).
+The argument of the Dawson function in eq.~\eqref{eq:deco-exact} is $2 \pi \Delta x/\lambda_\text{air}$ (using the expression for the wavelength given in eq.~\eqref{eq:thermal-wl-air}).
 Thus, the two expansions correspond to the long and short wavelength limit, which we will discuss below.